 Also, because the finished product has a smaller footprint, less space is required for storage.
 This extra space gives you many options, such as the ability to expand your product line.
-Sustainable packaging will allow you to use the available space for different projects that you couldn't do before.
+Sustainable packaging products like sugarcane fiber packaging and sustainable agricultural packaging, will allow you to use the available space for different projects that you couldn't do before.
 The smaller package footprint also frees up more space on the shelf.
 This allows you to place products more flexibly.
 It also allows for more creative displays.

 Most sustainable packaging options are non-toxic and allergy-free.
 Sustainable packaging is now moving towards better usability.
 Plant fibers, such as bagasse, can be run on the same machines as conventional flexible materials, which makes the transition easier.
 More and more people care about what products they buy (and what they're made of).
 Furthermore, they are concerned about possible harm to their health.
 Sustainable packaging is better for consumer safety and health.
 Also, it provides consumers with more incentives to buy the product.

-Using sustainable packaging can also impact the energy required to package a product or make the actual packaging.
+Using sustainable packaging products such as compostable plant containers and sugarcane coffee cups, can also impact the energy required to package a product or make the actual packaging.
 It reduces solid waste, water use, electricity and emissions.
 In terms of raw material selection, sustainable packaging uses renewable, recyclable, biodegradable and compostable materials or materials generated from recyclable components, and with the help of scientific packaging optimization design methods, it can meet product protection requirements.
 On the premise of performance, the use of packaging materials can be greatly reduced, thereby reducing the amount of packaging waste.